WnndGws/warbs/README.md

 The scripts are intented to be run in order as each leaves the system in a state for the next one

 # Usage
-1) Live boot arch linux on new computer
+1) Live boot Arch Linux on new computer
 2) `lsblk` to find the drive you want to nuke
 3) `wifi-menu` if using wifi to connect to network (warbs uses iwd, but this is an easier alternative in the live environment)
 4) `pacman -Syy`